ElektraInitiative/libelektra/src/plugins/error/README.md

 	kdb mount error.dump /error error dump

-When following meta key is present during storing (kdbSet()) the keyset:
+When following metakey is present during storing (kdbSet()) the keyset:

 	trigger/warnings

 a warning will be added.
-The plugin will still return success, but when the following meta key is present:
+The plugin will still return success, but when the following metakey is present:

 	trigger/error